MrFufl4ik/FKMSActivator/README.md

   * Windows 8.1

 Download:
- For download use a [Release list](https://github.com/MrFufl4ik/FKMSActivator/releases), and download latest version.
+ For download use a [release list](https://github.com/MrFufl4ik/FKMSActivator/releases), and download latest version.

 Using:
   1. Run `FKMSActivator.exe`